Close

 Create bootable USB disk

 Select an existing bootable ISO image and set the 'Create bootable USB disk' option on.
-Enter the product serial number if you have one.
-When the next window appears, plug the USB device to your computer; it should automatically appear on the list of found USB devices.
+When the next window appears, plug the USB device into your computer; it should automatically appear on the list of found USB devices.
 Click the 'Create' button to format and create the boot USB.
 In some cases (for example, if the USB device is installed as a hard disk drive, and an extended partition entry is found on that disk) the program will require restarting for reassigning drive letters.

 Be careful!
 All data on the target drive will be overwritten.
 If the program is unable to detect boot files in the source ISO image, it will show the respective warning.